-simples The coding and physical laver communication protocol is the one used at the UART transceivers.
+The simples coding and physical layer communication protocol is the one used at the UART transceivers.
 [1] This is a simple encoding where the bits are encoded by the voltage level and the protocol permits the synchronization of the receiver at the beginning of each byte.
-Since the transmitter is implemented in software and sometimes the receiver as well timing is critical and it is very complicated to keep both the transmitter and the receiver synchronized for very long.
+Since the transmitter is implemented in software and sometimes the receiver as well, timing is critical and it is very complicated to keep both the transmitter and the receiver synchronized for very long.
 The UART protocol has the advantage that the transmitter and the receiver have to be synchronized only for the duration of one byte.
 On the other hand our simple radio transmitter was set for ON/OFF amplitude modulation.
-This means that if data that contained a lot of zeros has to be transmitted for the duration of those zeros there would be no carrier wave with this encoding.
-The lack of carrier wave from the transmitter leads the receiver to drift from the functioning point and start amplifying the noise which compromises the transmission.
-One solution was to divide the data into nibbles and force some bits to '1' in order to have the carrier wave active for sufficient time.
-However this would have doubled the time necessary to transmit the data and therefore violate our low power restrictions.
+This means that if data that contained a lot of zeros has to be transmitted for the duration of those zeros there would be no carrier wave with this encoding - Figure 1.